 - Resume Updates – if a job seeker makes changes to the created resume it could damage their chances at getting the interview.

-What are the credentials of the professional that will be assisting you; are they clearly outlined and easily verified with an industry association?
+Specifically inquire about the credentials of the professional that will be assisting you.
+Are they clearly outlined and easily verified with an industry association?
 If the company is lacking any information on the professional who will be writing the resume for you (check the website’s ABOUT US page to start) this is another serious red flag.
 You need to know who you will be working with and how this person is equipped to guarantee your satisfaction.
 That’s right, guarantees your satisfaction with their services, nothing more.